 The financial industry relies heavily on digital workflows and databases, making it a perfect candidate for the benefits of AI and machine learning.
 There are a couple of easily identifiable use cases for AI and machine learning in financial departments — we’ll run through them here.

 When you’re talking about finance, you have to talk about fraud.
 It’s a problem that’s costing the sector lots of money every year — costs which are eventually passed on to the customer.
 While humans can have a hard time spotting fraud in a large database of transactions, artificial intelligence can identify the crime in no time.
-Machine learning plays an important part here — by analysing the signs of fraudulent behavior in historical data it can constantly get better at finding similar patterns in recent or real-time data.
+Machine learning plays an important part here — by analyzing the signs of fraudulent behavior in historical data it can constantly get better at finding similar patterns in recent or real-time data.

 There’s no industry where compliance is more important than the financial industry.
-Governments are doing everything they can to make sure companies are following laws and regulations, asking them to regularly report on their earnings, employees and other data.
-This makes for a task that isn’t just incredibly time-consuming, but is also prone to mistakes that could end up costing the company a lot of money.
+Governments are doing everything they can to make sure companies are following laws and regulations, asking them to regularly report on their earnings, employees, and other data.
+This makes for a task that isn’t just incredibly time-consuming but is also prone to mistakes that could end up costing the company a lot of money.

 Fortunately, AI is here to save the day.
 The technology can provide a highly sophisticated way of conforming to the legal requirements of running a business, automatically gathering the right data and sending it on its way to the right agencies.
 Better even, it could be able to spot compliance issues before they turn into bigger problems, saving the company from having to pay large fines.